BestAgentAI/.github/profile/README.md

 We are building a suite of advanced **real-time AI Voice Agent** technologies:

-#### Instant Response Voice Agents
-Ultra-low latency conversational systems for sales, customer support, onboarding, and interactive scenarios.
-#### Domain-Specific Intelligent Agents
-Custom voice agents designed for education, finance, enterprise workflow automation, and more.
+**Domain-Specific Intelligent Agents**: Custom voice agents designed for education, finance, enterprise workflow automation, and more.
-#### Bi-Directional Streaming Engine
-High-performance STT + TTS pipeline with adaptive tone, intent understanding, and contextual reasoning.
+**Bi-Directional Streaming Engine**: High-performance STT + TTS pipeline with adaptive tone, intent understanding, and contextual reasoning.
-#### Developer Ecosystem & SDK
-Easy-to-integrate APIs, SDKs, and templates for teams building their own voice-driven products.
+**Developer Ecosystem & SDK**: Easy-to-integrate APIs, SDKs, and templates for teams building their own voice-driven products.

 ---